elastic/cloud-on-k8s/hack/licence-detector/README.md

 generate-image-deps.sh
 -----------------------

-This script generates licence information for the contents of the ECK container image.
+This script generates licence information for the contents of the ECK container base image.
 As the container base image is rarely ever changed and the tool used ([Tern](https://github.com/vmware/tern)) is slow to run, this script is not invoked automatically by the build process.

 To generate the dependency list (`docs/container-image-dependencies.csv`) for a particular image tag, invoke the script as follows:

 ```shell
 IMAGE_TAG=1.0.1 ./generate-image-deps.sh
 ```

+Note that Tern requires sudo access to mount the procfs file system and inspect the container layers.
+The script will prompt for the sudo password when needed.

 This script requires Docker, Python, and jq to be installed on the machine.